France-ioi/algorea-devdoc/access-rights/access-rights.md

 ### "Given" access

-Groups may be given access to items (`permissions_granted` table) by a other user or by the platform as a reward for solving an exercise.
+Groups may be given access to items (`permissions_granted` table) by a group manager or by the platform as a reward for solving an exercise.

 When they first arrive on the platform, users are automatically added to groups that have some access rights on some items.
 This is how they gain access to the public content when they arrive on the platform.
 Users may also be added automatically to groups based on other criteria, such as being a verified teacher.
 Finally, users may join groups voluntarily (using a code, by invitation or on request).
 The groups a user belongs to will determine what access rights he has.